mattj3/drone-api-tests/README.md

 # drone-api-tests

 **Drone API Tests** is a lightweight FastAPI service that simulates basic drone telemetry endpoints.
-It’s built as a testing sandbox for QA engineers and developers to practice API automation—sending GPS data, appending flight logs, and resetting server state.
+It’s built as a testing sandbox for QA engineers and developers to practice API automation by sending mock GPS data, appending flight logs, and resetting server state.

 This project is ideal for: